 The New York Fed reserves the right to reject any request for a loan, in whole or in part, in its discretion.
+In this regard, the New York Fed is developing and implementing procedures to identify for further scrutiny potentially high-risk ABS that a borrower proposes to pledge to the New York Fed under the TALF.

-Roles of TALF Agents and Custodian Bank
+Roles of Primary Dealers and Custodian Bank

-Each borrower must use a TALF Agent, which will act as agent for the borrower, to access the TALF and must deliver eligible collateral to the New York Fed's custodian bank.
+Each borrower must use a primary dealer, which will act as agent for the borrower, to access the TALF and must deliver eligible collateral to the New York Fed's custodian bank.